stehrn/twelve_factor/README.md

 "SADD" "user" "stehrn"
 ```
 Two keys are added:
-* `user:stehrn` maps to a hash data structure containing the mood dat; the [HMSET](https://redis.io/commands/hmset) command sets specified fields (`_class`, `user`, and `mood`) to their respective values.
+* `user:stehrn` maps to a hash data structure containing the mood data; the [HMSET](https://redis.io/commands/hmset) command sets specified fields (`_class`, `user`, and `mood`) to their respective values.
 Note how redis also ensures any previous value is deleted via [DEL](https://redis.io/commands/del)
 * `user` maps to a set containing unique users, [SADD](https://redis.io/commands/sadd) is used to add an item the set

-Now, in a separate terminal, fire up a new service process (on a different port to avoid a clash) and verify we can get back the same mood from the redis backing service for given user:
+Now, in a separate terminal, fire up a new service process (on a different port to avoid a clash) and verify the same user mood can be sourced from the redis backing service:
 ```
 $ export SERVER_PORT=8095
 $ mvn spring-boot:run
 $ curl http://localhost:${SERVER_PORT}/user/stehrn/mood
 {"user":"stehrn","mood":"liking redis!"}
 ```
-Nice, so we now have two stateless services leveraging a redis backing service to store application state, nice!
+We now have two stateless services leveraging a redis backing service to store application state, nice!

 #### Sidebar: Back to redis-cli to check contents of store
 Go back to the redis-cli terminal (come out of monitor using Ctrl-C), to list all keys: